screeps/screeps/README.md

 [![logo](logo.png)](https://screeps.com)

-[Screeps](https://screeps.com) is a MMO RTS sandbox game for programmers, wherein the core mechanic is programming your units AI.
+[Screeps](https://screeps.com) is a MMO RTS1 sandbox game for programmers, wherein the core mechanic is programming your units AI.
 You control your colony by writing JavaScript which operate 24/7 in the single persistent world filled by other players on par with you.

 This project is a distributed, standalone game server that allows you to launch your own game world on a local computer or dedicated server on the Internet.